HPV-Related Head and Neck Cancer

 For older teens and adults who start the series later, starting at age 15, three doses are still required.
 In this case, the second shot should be given one to two months after the first, and the third shot should be given six months after the first.
 The goal is to get all three shots within six months.

-In late 2018, the FDA approved use of the HPV vaccine in males and females ages 27-45, expanding the previous indication that covered from ages 9-26.
+In late 2018, the FDA approved use of the HPV vaccine in all people ages 27-45, expanding the previous indication that covered from ages 9-26.
 Ideally, people should complete all doses of the vaccine before they become sexually active.
-However, adults over 27 now have the option of receiving the vaccine and should talk to their healthcare provider to make the decision about vaccination.
+However, adults over 27 now have the option of receiving the vaccine and should talk to their health care provider to make the decision about vaccination.

 The HPV vaccine is safe.
-Over 120 million doses of the HPV vaccine have been distributed since the vaccine was licensed, and data has shown it to be safe and well tolerated.
+Over 135 million doses of the HPV vaccine have been distributed in the U.S. and over 270 million have been distributed worldwide since the vaccine was licensed, and data has shown it to be safe and well tolerated.

 The most common side effect of the vaccine is pain, redness, and swelling around where the shot was given.
 Other mild reactions reported include fever, headache, fatigue, nausea and vomiting.
 Some people have experienced fainting as well.